Systems Admin

 Administrative Tools window with Active Directory Domains and Trusts highlighted

-Open Active Directory Domains and Trusts from Administrative Tools.
+Open Active Directory Domains and Trusts from Administrative Tools or via domain.msc.

-1. On the Active Directory Domains and Trusts window, right‐click Active Directory Domains and Trusts at the root of the console, and then choose Properties.
+1. In the console, right-click the Active Directory Domains and Trusts root node (not your domain — the very top of the tree), and choose Properties.

 Right-click menu on the Active Directory Domains and Trusts root node with Properties highlighted